 March 26—28, 2014

-institute will focus on the key philosophies, skills, & methods of
+institute focused on the key philosophies, skills, & methods of

 organizing and maintaining successful rural interagency efforts to